 Stoke White undertook to investigate ongoing crimes committed by the Syrian regime and its agents.
 The firm contacted victims based in camps in Jordan, Turkey and Lebanon, as well as citizens in European Union member states.
 The firm took detailed statements, investigated the alleged crimes, collected evidence, and in 2019, in a move widely covered by the media, filed a criminal case against the Syrian regime and its agents in the International Criminal Court.

-In submitting the case to the chief prosecutor on behalf of 28 Syrian refugees, Stoke White filed the first ever lawsuit against the Syrian government.
+In submitting the case to the chief prosecutor on behalf of 28 Syrian refugees, Stoke White filed the first ever lawsuit against the Syrian government to demand justice for 1,189 victims of abuse.
 We continue to gather evidence from victims in order to bring cases for rape, torture, the use of chemical weapons and other crimes to the attention of the ICC.